webpack/webpack.js.org/src/content/configuration/resolve.md

 `array`

-The extensions which are tried when resolving a module (e.g. loaders).
-By default this is an empty array.

-If you want to use loaders without the `-loader` suffix, you can use this:
+The extensions/suffixes which that are used when resolving loaders.
+Since version two, we [strongly recommend]() using the full name, e.g. `example-loader`, as much as possible for clarity.
+However, if you really wanted to exclude the `-loader` bit, i.e. just use `example`, you can use this option to do so:

 ``` js
 moduleExtensions: [ '-loader' ]